ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 we use the total value and the precision for the component automatic correction calculations.

-However, if the components are corrected to match the received total based on the weighting of the original input component values, then we return a components corrected marker.
+If the components are to be corrected, then they will always use the proportions (weighting) observed in the original components and rescale to the total variable, then we return a components corrected marker.

 Expanding on this, if we require components to be corrected then we use the algorithm where the new component is equal to the component divided